 The Manager (including its wholly-owned subsidiaries) has been in the business of originating and underwriting mortgage loans since 1994, and servicing mortgage loans since 2000.
-The Manager and/or its subsidiaries are licensed under applicable mortgage broker legislation in Ontario, British Columbia, Alberta and Saskatchewan.
+The Manager and/or its subsidiaries are licensed under applicable mortgage broker legislation in Ontario, British Columbia and Alberta.
+The Manager's mortgage administrator subsidiary is licensed under the applicable legislation in Ontario, British Columbia, Alberta and Saskatchewan.